EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Organisational wallets manage two types of identities: legal person and natural person.
 Each legal person and natural person is identified by a unique identifier.
-In the context of this RFC, the DID of a natural person is only used in the context of the organisation and managed using the organisational wallet.
 The use of Decentralised Identifiers (DIDs) permits the implementation of self-sovereign digital identities.
-Unlike traditional identifiers, DIDs are not tied to centralized registries or authorities but are instead created, owned, and managed by individuals or entities themselves.
-Each DID is associated with a DID Document that contains public keys, service endpoints, and other metadata needed for interactions.
+Each DID is associated with a DID Document that may contains public keys, service endpoints, and other metadata needed for interactions.
 DIDs can be used across various platforms and services, fostering interoperability and user autonomy in the digital identity landscape.
+In the context of this RFC, the DID of a natural person is only used in the context of the organisation and managed using the organisational wallet.

 DID Documents are resolved using a DID method.
-While the workflows presented in this RFC are agnostic to the used DID method, we use two types of DID methods for illustration purposes: `DID:key` and `DID:peer`.
+While the workflows presented in this RFC are agnostic to the used DID method, we use two types of DID methods as examples: `DID:key` and `DID:peer`.
+Legal and natural persons are identified using the `DID:key` method.
 The `DID:key` method allows for the creation of DIDs directly from cryptographic key pairs without relying on a trust infrastructure.
 Therefore, this RFC is independent from the selection of a concrete trust infrastructure and can be adjusted flexibly.
-Legal persons and natural persons are identified using the `DID:key`method.
 The `DID:peer` method is used for establishing secure bilateral communication channels for requesting and presenting credentials.
-The method encodes an ephemeral key specific to a DIDComm connection.
+The method encodes an ephemeral key bound to specific a DIDComm connection.

 ## 3.2 Trust Lists

-In order to verify verifiable credentials, the relying party needs a trust relationship with the attestation provider.
+In order to verify verifiable credentials, the Relying Party needs a trust relationship with the Attestation Provider.
-This RFC is independent of the trust infrastructure that provides the required information.
+This RFC is independent of the trust infrastructure that provides the trust anchor.
-Therefore, it is expected that a trust infrastructure exists and that a trust list is accessible.
+It is expected that a trust infrastructure providing trust lists is available.
-Such a trust list would provide the DIDs of trusted attestation providers and relying parties.
+Trust lists provide the DIDs of trusted Attestation Providers and Relying Parties.
-As a result, the wallet can verify the authenticity of the relying party before presenting a verifiable credential, and the relying party can verify the authenticity of the attestation provider upon presentation of the credential.
+As a result, the wallet can verify the authenticity of the Relying Party before presenting a verifiable credential, and the Relying Party can verify the authenticity of the Attestation Provider upon presentation of the credential.

 ## 3.3 Credentials and Holder Binding

-It is expected that organisational credentials may exhibit a high degree of complexity and interdependencies.
+It is expected that organisational credentials exhibit a high degree of complexity and interdependencies.
 The W3C Credential Format [2] utilizes JSON-LD for expressing complex semantics in a concise but specific way.
-JSON-LD enables interoperability by utilizing schemas that participants have agreed upon.
+JSON-LD enables semantic interoperability by utilizing schemas that participants have agreed upon.
 As a result, present vocabularies such as the SEMIC Core Vocabularies [5] can be reused to ensure cross-border interoperability.
 In addition, W3C Verifiable Credentials provide cryptographic flexibility so that we can take advantage of well-established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS.

-W3C Verifiable Credentials include claims about organisations or natural persons.
+Verifiable Credentials include claims about legal or natural persons and are requested, stored, and presented using the organisational wallet.
-An organisational credential is bound to the legal person by its DID.
+An enterprise credential is bound to a legal person by its DID.
-Therefore, the organisation wallet can act autonomously by signing and presenting the credential.
+The organisational wallet can be configured to act autonomously by signing and presenting the enterprise credential.
-Furthermore, credentials may include the DID of one or more natural persons.
+Furthermore, enterprise credentials may express the roles of natural persons in the enterprise by referencing their organisation-specific DID.
-As a result, natural persons can sign and present credentials to prove certain roles or rights (see sections [3.4 Signatory Rights](#34-signatory-rights) and [3.5 Power of Attorney](#35-power-of-attorney)).
+As a result, natural persons can sign and present enterprise credentials to prove certain roles or rights (see sections [3.4 Signatory Rights](#34-signatory-rights) and [3.5 Power of Attorney](#35-power-of-attorney)).

 One of the key differences between organisational wallets and personal wallets is their availability and the need to operate autonomously.
 This requires protocols that do not require human intervention.